andrewvaughan/template-core/.github/CONTRIBUTING.md

 that may pose a security risk to users or developers, even if you aren't certain, please [file a security report][issue-security] as soon as possible.
 It's highly preferred that you create a potential report that may prove to be nothing than not submit a report because you aren't sure.

+**DON'T file security vulnerabilities using GitHub Issues, Discussions, or via Discord.** Only use the provided [security vulnerability reporting mechanism][issue-security].

 For more information, please refer to the project's [Security Policy][security].